danbev/learning-v8/README.md

     (lldb) p language_mode
     (v8::internal::LanguageMode) $10 = SLOPPY

-LanguageMode can be found in src/globals.h and it is an enum with three values:
+`LanguageMode` can be found in src/globals.h and it is an enum with three values:

     enum LanguageMode : uint32_t { SLOPPY, STRICT, LANGUAGE_END };

-`SLOPPY` mode, I assume, is the mode when there is no "use strict";.
+`SLOPPY` mode, I assume, is the mode when there is no `"use strict";`.
 Remember that this can go inside a function and does not have to be at the top level of the file.

     ParseInfo parse_info(script);